+Alternative Decision Tree Presentation (from unpublished EU Guidelines)

 For this current round of HL7 balloting, reviewers are asked to: 1) critique the form of the Framework; 2) make recommendations concerning changes and additions to conformance criteria; 3) extend lists of resource references, including references to other HL7 standards; 4) and respond to questions specific to each section as posed by the authors.
 The intent of the Mobile Health Work Group is to use this feedback to improve the quality and relevance of the Framework and create a version of the Framework to be balloted as Informative or a Standard for Trial Use (DSTU) in 2017.

 Section 3 forms the core of the Framework.
 Each section addresses security, privacy and data concerns based on a given stage of the app lifecycle through the following format: